-$We \ do \ not \ control \ certain \ aspects \ of \ the \ manufacturing \ process.$
+We do not control certain aspects of the manufacturing process.

 Our reliance on a small number of manufacturers reduces our control over the manufacturing process, exposing us to risks, including reduced control over quality assurance, product costs and product supply including delays in transportation and delivery.
 Any manufacturing disruption by our usual manufacturers could impair our ability to fulfill orders.
 We may be unable to manage our relationships with our usual manufacturers effectively as they may experience delays, disruptions, capacity constraints or quality control problems in their manufacturing operations or otherwise fail to meet our future requirements for timely delivery.
-Similarly, to the extent that our usual manufacturers procure materials on our behalf, we may not benefit from any warranties received by our usual manufacturers from the suppliers or otherwise have recourse against the original supplier of the materials or even the manufacturer.
+Similarly, to the extent that our usual manufacturers from the suppliers or otherwise have recourse against the original supplier of the materials or even the manufacturer.
 In such circumstances, if the original supplier were to provide us or our usual manufacturers with faulty materials, we might not be able to recover the costs of such materials or be compensated for any damages that arise as a result of the inclusion of the faulty components in our products.